westerndigitalcorporation/cdl-tools/README.md

     duration guideline       : no limit
 ```

-In the above example, the disk sdf has the read descriptors 1 to 4 configured
+In the above example, the disk ```/dev/sdg``` has the read descriptors 1 to 4
-with a duration guideline limit of 30ms, 50ms, 100ms and 500ms.
+configured with a duration guideline limit of 30ms, 50ms, 100ms and 500ms.

 ### Modifying Duration Limits Descriptors